Iowa State University offers a variety of mentoring programs for early career faculty.

 A free online program open to faculty and staff.

-Join us this fall semester as we work to accomplish our writing goals together.
+Join us this winter term as we work to accomplish our writing goals together.
 We will leverage peer accountability to help provide you the space to work on projects, manuscripts, curriculum, dissertations, etc. Additionally, Smile and Write is a way to connect with your peers during a time of increased remoteness.
 Putting these dates on your calendar and having the peer accountability is a way to carve out time for you and your career progression.